Jackybox123/Team-Chaos-WRO-2025/src/README.md

 Deployment: Using PuTTY, the control software is deployed to the Raspberry Pi.
 Developers can remotely manage and update the software as needed.

 Operation: The management module coordinates the car's activities, ensuring that the AI models, sensors, and motors work together to achieve autonomous navigation.

+Turkey_FreeRun_V01.py:

+The Python code is designed to control an RC car autonomously using machine learning, camera input, and sensor data.
+It utilizes a Raspberry Pi camera to capture images, which are then processed by a pre-trained AI model to predict the car’s steering and throttle control.
+This allows the car to navigate without human intervention.

+The car’s rotation is monitored using a gyroscope, which measures its yaw angle.
+The system tracks the car’s rotation through the Z-axis data from the gyroscope, and the car stops after completing three full rotations (1080 degrees).
+This ensures the car follows a precise path and halts at the correct time.

+The movement of the car is controlled by adjusting PWM signals, which are sent to a motor driver to control the motor’s speed and direction based on the AI model's predictions.
+The car only starts moving once it receives a signal from the GPIO input, ensuring everything is set up before it begins operation.

+Real-time feedback is displayed on an LCD screen, showing useful information such as the yaw angle and the AI model’s status.
+This allows the car's performance to be monitored continuously.
+The car also includes a basic color detection feature, which can identify specific colors, though it is not fully integrated in the current version of the code.

+In the main loop, sensor data is gathered, images are captured, predictions are made by the AI model, and the car’s movement is controlled.
+Once the three rotations are completed, the car stops as planned.
+Finally, the code includes a shutdown process to safely power down the system, ensuring that everything, including the camera, is properly turned off after the task is complete.